Neighbours: The Finale

 "Neighbours: The Finale" comprises the 8901st, 8902nd and 8903rd episodes of the Australian television soap opera Neighbours.
 It premiered on 28 July 2022 on both Network 10 and 10 Peach in Australia, and on 29 July on Channel 5 in the United Kingdom.
 It was conceived as the end of the serial, after it was cancelled due to the loss of its UK broadcaster and failure to find an alternative buyer, and production ceased after it was filmed.
 The episodes were written by Shane Isheev (episode 8901) and executive producer Jason Herbison (episodes 8902 and 8903), and directed by Scott Major.
 Production on Neighbours ended on 10 June.
-Production and cast knew the show faced cancellation since 2021 and ideas for a suitable finale were already being planned at this point.
-As a response to the news of the show's potential cancellation becoming public in early 2022, an online petition amassed more than 67,000 signatures to save the show.
+Production and cast had known the show was facing cancellation since 2021 and ideas for a suitable finale were already being planned at that point.
+In response to the news of the show's potential cancellation becoming public in early 2022, an online petition amassed more than 67,000 signatures to save the show.
 The petition did not change Channel 5's decision, who maintained that Neighbours remained popular and ending the show was solely a "business decision".
 Production were then tasked with bringing the show to an end within a few months.
 Herbison had already envisioned an ideal way to end the series, and Isheev and other writers supported his plans.
 Herbison did not wish to end the show with excessive finality, such as in the destruction of the primary location of Ramsay Street, and opted for a celebratory theme that acknowledged the show's history.

 Alan Fletcher, who played Karl Kennedy, regularly provided the media with updates about the finale's development.
 Neighbours writers finished storylining the episodes in March and in May cast members received their final scripts.
 The finale contains numerous cast returns, some of which were publicised, while others remained secret.
 Jason Donovan and Kylie Minogue's returns as Scott and Charlene Robinson attracted much media attention.
 Other high-profile returning cast included Margot Robbie, Natalie Imbruglia, Holly Valance and Delta Goodrem.
-Many returns were facilitated by one of the episode's main stories, the wedding of Melanie Pearson (Lucinda Cowden) and Toadie Rebecchi (Ryan Moloney).
+Many returns were facilitated by one of the episodes' main stories, the wedding of Melanie Pearson (Lucinda Cowden) and Toadie Rebecchi (Ryan Moloney).
 The episodes also featured the return of Guy Pearce as Mike Young.
 His story provided the finale with further nostalgia, as writers reunited Mike with his 1980s love interest Jane Harris (Annie Jones), who had returned to the regular cast in 2020.
 Other stories included all but one of the houses on Ramsay Street being put up for sale, and Amy Greenwood's (Jacinta Stapleton) plan to have more children.
 Herbison used the latter story to fulfil his wish to leave viewers with a remaining mystery.